 Each of these core courses must be passed with a C- or better.

-AP credit may be applied in place of MATH 1510 and/or MATH 1520.
-Students who complete the MATH 2801 Honors Mathematics I and MATH 2802 Honors Mathematics II sequence will be considered to have completed MATH 1510, MATH 1520, MATH 2130, and CSE 2400; these students are also recommended to bypass MATH 3010/MATH 3015 and MATH 3300, for which they may substitute any other upper-level Mathematics courses.
+AP credit may be applied in place of MATH 1510 Calculus I and/or MATH 1520 Calculus II.
+Students who complete the MATH 2801 Honors Mathematics IMATH 2802 Honors Mathematics II sequence will be considered to have completed MATH 1510 Calculus I, MATH 1520 Calculus IIMATH 2130 Calculus III, and CSE 2400 Logic and Discrete Mathematics; these students are also recommended to bypass MATH 3010 Foundations for Higher Mathematics/MATH 3015 Foundations for Higher Mathematics With Writing and MATH 3300 Matrix Algebra, for which they may substitute any other upper-level Mathematics courses.

 Electives

-Seven upper-level courses from Math or Computer Science & Engineering can be chosen from the approved list, with the following caveats:
+Seven upper-level courses from Mathematics or Computer Science & Engineering can be chosen from the approved list, with the following caveats:

-• At least three courses must be taken from CSE and at least three courses must be taken from Math.
+• At least three courses must be taken from CSE and at least three courses must be taken from Mathematics.

 • At most one preapproved course from outside both departments can be selected.

-• CSE 4000 or CSE 4001 Independent Study may be taken for a maximum of 3 units and must be approved by a CS+Math review committee.
+• CSE 4000 Independent Study or CSE 4001 Independent Study may be taken for a maximum of 3 units and must be approved by a Computer Science + Mathematics review committee.

 • For each of the following pairs of electives, students may count one as an elective toward the major but not both: